Chicago Sky vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Sky Season Stats

-- This season, the Sky are draining 7.5 treys per game (fourth-ranked in WNBA) and are shooting 36.2% (fifth-ranked) from beyond the arc.
+- The Sky are making 7.4 treys per game (fourth-ranked in WNBA) this year, while sporting a 35.7% three-point percentage (fourth-ranked).

-- Chicago is dominating when it comes to defending against three-pointers, as it ranks best in the league in treys allowed (6 per game) and third-best in three-point percentage allowed (32.1%).
+- In terms of defending three-pointers, things are clicking for Chicago, who is giving up 6 three-pointers per game (best in WNBA) and a 32.2% shooting percentage from three-point land (third-best).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.